Skip to main content

 • Make sure the tunnel protocol matches: use ngrok http 8000, not ngrok http https://localhost:8000

-• Check the tunnel URL in your host’s MCP server settings matches the active tunnel
+• Check that the tunnel URL in your host’s app or connector management page matches the active tunnel

 2. Check your dev server is running